Judge limits Assured Guaranty case against Credit Suisse

 Assured spokeswoman Ashweeta Durani had no immediate comment.
 Jack Grone, a spokesman for Credit Suisse, declined comment.

-Similar cases have been brought by MBIA Inc (MBI.N), which has sued lenders such as Bank of America Corp (BAC.N), Ally Financial Inc and Credit Suisse, while Ambac Assurance Corp ABKFQA.UL has sued Credit Suisse, JPMorgan Chase & Co (JPM.N) and Bank of America.
+Similar cases have been brought by MBIA Inc, which has sued lenders such as Bank of America Corp, Ally Financial Inc and Credit Suisse, while Ambac Assurance Corp has sued Credit Suisse, JPMorgan Chase & Co and Bank of America.
 Assured has also sued other lenders.

 Assured sued Credit Suisse unit DLJ Mortgage Capital Inc. and Credit Suisse Securities (USA) LLC last year, claiming misrepresentations of six mortgage-backed securities transactions from 2006 and 2007.